Sh1r0Yaksha/SmolTAS/README.md

 ### Input Recording

-* Make a folder named "Inputs" in the mods folder and leave it empty
 * Backup input files if you have those from the previous version.
 * Open the game
 * 13 text files will be created in the Inputs folder each denoting a level